eherra/catebook/README.md

 The project has been made with a help of Java Spring Boot, Thymeleaf template engine for HTML modifications and some Bootstrap and JavaScript here and there.

 Main focus has been on learning backend development, but the front end was not left without attention.
-(The UX not be the best)
+(The UX not the best)

 ### How to get started.